BTNeandertha1/BTDiablo/README.md

 Please use the [Issues](https://github.com/BTNeandertha1/BTDiablo/issues) section of GitHub or the [Discord Bug Reports](https://discord.gg/GUTuZHkzwz) channel!

 # Credits
+- G1oomey Various testing, Bug Fixes and lots of help throughout the project
 - Inspiration from ALL modders and Diablo Mods over the years
 - [HighTechLowIQ](https://www.youtube.com/c/HighTechLowIQ) on YouTube for educational Videos and some Files
 - MRCelSynap: For Helping with Corruptions and various modding